Food Allergies & Food Intolerances

 The member of catering staff who receives a question from a customer regarding food allergies will pass it to the Catering Manager or Senior Person in charge for them to check the Ingredient List and give the answer orally to the customer or their representative for them to make an informed decision.

-There are additional Company procedures in primary / prep schools to safeguard those individuals, especially the very young, where they are unable to properly communicate their dietary needs and make a safe dietary choice.
+There are additional procedures in primary / prep schools to safeguard those individuals, especially the very young, who may not be able to properly communicate their dietary needs and make a safe food choice.
 The following process should be implemented in all primary / prep schools: –

-• Food Allergy & Food Intolerance Management Form completed by parent / guardian and sent to the school office
+• Food Allergy Management Form completed by all parties.

-• Parent / guardian to provide medical evidence to the school from a qualified medical professional about the food allergy or food intolerance that affects the child.
+• Submission of evidence from a medical professional confirming the food allergy or intolerance that affects the child.

-The 2021 Regulations make additional provisions for food which is pre-packed for direct sale (referred to as PPDS) and require the food to be labelled with a full list of ingredients.
+The Food Information (Amendment) (England) Regulations 2019 make additional provisions for food which is pre-packed for direct sale (referred to as PPDS) and require the food to be labelled with a full list of ingredients with allergens emphasised.
 Food is classified as PPDS if: –

 Food items which are sold or served as PPDS are labelled with a full list of ingredients and food allergy information in accordance with this legislation.